scrabbletank/farhome-rules/rulesdoc.md

 #### Heavy Swing

-- **AP Cost:** 7/7
+- **AP Cost:** 7/7/6
 - **Weapon:** any two-handed weapon
 - **Range:** melee
 - **Level Required:** 3/12/22

 You bring the full weight of your weapon down on a creature.
 Make a melee attack against a creature, adding an enhanced die to the roll.
-On hit they take an extra wound in damage, and you may reroll all wound dice on a critical.
+On hit they take an extra wound in damage and you may reroll all wound dice on a critical.

 ***Enhanced:*** Add a superior die instead of an enhanced die to the attack roll and an extra wound die to the damage.

 ***Superior:*** On hit you stagger the creature and temporarily sunder their armor.
-While staggered any critical succeses they roll with defense rolls give only 2 success and no critical successes.
+While staggered any critical succeses they roll with defense rolls give 2 successes and no critical successes.

 #### Pinning Shot